klaude/foaas-php/README.md

 // "Fascinating story, in what chapter do you shut the fuck up? - Marie Curie" echo $fuck->fascinating('Marie Curie') . "\n";

+// "What you've just said is one of the most insanely idiotic things I have
+// ever heard, Doctor.
+At no point in your rambling, incoherent response were
+// you even close to anything that could be considered a rational thought.
+// Everyone in this room is now dumber for having listened to it.
+I award you
+// no points Doctor, and may God have mercy on your soul. - Rose" echo $fuck->madison('Doctor', 'Rose') . "\n"

 // "Fuck clowns."
 Seriously.
 Clowns are creepy.
 // This example only retrieves the FOAAS message response, not the subtitle. echo $fuck->__something('clowns', 'me')->message;